The Best Swim Meet Essentials for Parents

 Related article: Meet Etiquette for Swim Parents

+Lastly, make sure you keep up with your hydration as well.
+It’s a given for swimmers, but most swim parents forget that they need to drink as well.
 On that same note, take care not to bring any glass containers.
 They’re usually forbidden at meets.

 Money

-At swim meets, you can find yourself paying for parking, admission, deck entries, and heat sheets.
+Another swim meet essential that a swim parent needs to bring is money.
+On competition day, you can find yourself paying for parking, admission, deck entries, and heat sheets.
 And that doesn’t include meet shirts and swim apparel for your swimmer.
 Such as lost or broken goggles.

 Related article: Parents Survival Guide to Swim Meets

 The whistles and yells from the coaches are loud enough to reach spectator seating.
 Hearing those noises, plus parents cheering on their children can get loud after a while.
-Find a set of ear plugs or headphones that you like and make sure they’re always packed!
+Find a set of earplugs or headphones that you like and make sure they’re always packed!

 Patience

+At any swim meet, make sure you bring patience.
+Swim meets are long and tempers can run short.
+Especially when space is limited and the seating is packed.
 Some parents and families act without thinking of others.
 We’ve all seen them and sometimes, we can also be a bit rude.
 While no one person is without fault, it’s important that you remember to bring your patience.

 Related article: Healthy Swim Habits for Parents

-Instead, remember to take a few breaths and try to let it go.
+Remember to take a few breaths and try to let it go.
 If you can’t calm yourself, physically leave the area to either rant in peace or take extra time to compose yourself.

 Swim Meet to-go Bag

+For most parents, their swim meet bag is a basic backpack or large purse that is stocked with highlighters, markers, and notes of their swimmer’s best times.
 You might also keep this filled with prescription medicine for both your swimmer and you.
 Some parents will keep books or crossword puzzles in there to entertain themselves, as well.

 As always, to happy swimming!